seacode/gmacs/README.md

 Updated January 2014, by Athol Whitten

-**Note:** Current source files are under active development and will not compile.
-An updated and compilable source will be available at the end of the week (January 10th).
+**Note:** Current source files are under active development and may not compile.
+Updates are currently being posted regularly.

 ## Generalized Modeling for Alaskan Crab Stocks ##